• nft

 • Azuki - 36%

 Jack Dorsey's first tweet as an NFT has lost almost 100% of its value.
-The price of an NFT purchased by singer Justin Bieber from the BAYC collection has dropped tenfold.
-There were less than 12 thousand active traders left on the market, and volumes and royalties showed 2-year lows.
-In 2022, collections earned a combined 28,000 ETH (±$76 million) per week, with a peak cumulative income of 2,000 ETH (±$3.8 million) in June.
+The price of an NFT purchased by the singer Justin Bieber from the BAYC collection has dropped tenfold.
+There were fewer than 12 thousand active traders left on the market, and volumes and royalties showed 2-year lows.
+In 2022, collections earned a combined 28,000 ETH (±$76 million) per week, with an overall peak income of 2,000 ETH (±$3.8 million) in June.

 To be fair, I note that the decrease in royalty income is associated not only with the decline of the NFT market, but also with the arrival of Blur with its optional commissions.

-But at the end of 2023, we saw a resurgence of interest in NFTs.
+But at the end of 2023, we saw a “revival” of interest in the NFT market size.
 Pudgy Penguins sells products through major retailers and online retailers.
+On top of that, we even have digital real estate.

-As a result, in 2024, the creation of brands, including gaming projects, based on NFTs will become a significant driver of Web3 adoption.
+As a result, in 2025, the creation of brands, including game projects, based on NFT utility will become a significant driver of Web3 adoption.
+The gaming industry has been experimenting with blockchain-based tech for years.

-The next wave of successful NFT products will likely be very different from what we've seen before.
-Rather than focusing on a small number of high-value assets, many of these products will be produced in larger quantities and sold at more affordable prices, targeting a broader consumer market.
-The entire year of 2023 was marked by the trend of freemints (when NFTs could be obtained for free).
+The next wave of successful non-fungible token products will likely be very different from what we've seen before, because this is now a competitive landscape.
+Rather than focusing on a limited number of high-value assets, many of these products will be made in bigger quantities and sold at lower prices, targeting a broader consumer market.
+The entire year of 2023 was marked by the market trends of freemints (when NFTs could be obtained for free).

-Increasing supply collections and preserving the meta for free distribution can kill trading, but will give the desired mass adoption.
-Most will buy NFTs not for speculation, but for use.
-Moreover, the mass market may not even realize that they are using NFTs.
+Increasing supply chain management collections and preserving the meta for free distribution can kill trading, but will give the desired mass NFT adoption.
+Most will buy from the NFT market for actual use.
+Moreover, the mass market may not even realize that they are using a non-fungible token.

-We've already seen experiments with bulk NFTs from companies like Nike, Reddit, Starbucks and even Donald Trump.
+We've already seen experiments with bulk digital artwork NFTs from companies like Nike, Reddit, Starbucks and even Donald Trump - which can be seen as primary research in key developments in overall adoption.

-In addition, brands such as Pudgy Penguins, Cool Cats and Kitaro Studios have released phygital items, where a physical product is linked to an NFT via a QR code.
+In addition, brands such as Pudgy Penguins, Cool Cats and Kitaro Studios have released phygital items - which is a term for when a physical product is linked to an NFT via a QR code, which has become a rising demand.
+This is also because they believe that the compound annual growth rate will be very high for the fungible token NFT market.

-In parallel, major players like Ticketmaster are testing NFTs for event tickets, memberships and other forms of fan engagement.
-Their product will allow event organizers to issue NFTs tied to tickets on the Flow blockchain.
+In parallel, major firms like Ticketmaster are testing out digital art NFTs for event tickets, memberships, and so on.
+Their product also allows the organizers to issue NFTs tied to tickets on the Flow blockchain on the global NFT market.

-The Live Nation subsidiary said event organizers could make these NFTs available before, during or after the event and even provide special experiences such as loyalty rewards or celebrity meet-and-greets - or simply offer memorabilia in NFT format.
+The Live Nation subsidiary said event organizers could make these non-fungible tokens available before, during or after the event and even provide special experiences such as loyalty rewards or celebrity meet-and-greets - or simply offer memorabilia in a non-fungible token format.

 Thus, 70,000 tickets were issued for Super Bowl LVI.
-Following this debut, the company says it has already created more than 5 million NFTs through its partners.
+Following this debut, the company says it has already created more than 5 million non-fungible tokens through its partners.

 Among music festivals looking to integrate blockchain technology, Coachella is the most notable.
 With the release of Coachella collectible NFTs, AEG Worldwide has introduced a new example of using NFTs as memorabilia and lifetime passes.